(Updated: December 2025)

 Brightest Tactical Flashlight: Nitecore TM20K

-The “TM” in the Nitecore TM20K, stands for “Tiny Monster.”
-It is indeed!
+The “TM” in the Nitecore TM20K, stands for “Tiny Monster” -which it is!
 Nitecore re-asserted their dominance in tactical flashlight category by crushing their own 9000 lumen TM9K.

 I should point out that the TM20k’s massive output is only for a short time due to heat and heavy battery discharge.